 Our field evolved a ton in 2021!
-We’ve pulled together the best of the best resources for you to enjoy and keep handy in the year ahead.
+We’ve pulled together the most popular resources for you to enjoy and keep handy in the year ahead.
 We know you might be thinking, “Another roundup?”
 Yes, but you’ll want to bookmark this one.
-Let’s get to it…
+Let’s get to it.

 2. Tackling complex design debt.
 Inconsistent product functionality, wildly differing UI components, and conflicting terminology can have significant consequences for your business—if left unchecked.
 Alex Potrivaev, Senior Product Designer at Intercom, shares a simple three-step framework for managing it.

 3. How Atlassian’s design teams go from idea to execution.
 Natalie Coy took to Invision’s blog to offer a behind-the-scenes look at Atlassian’s design process.
 And the team was gracious enough to share their top Confluence templates to help teams like yours.
 Check it out.

 4. How not being a native English speaker makes me a better UX writer.
 Companies often list “native English speaker” as a job requirement but are they missing out on first-class writing talent?
 We think so.
 This blog post by Dragana Milovanovic is an important reminder of why not being a native English speaker makes you perfect for user experience writing roles.
 And key to that is pure human empathy.

 5. Jargon and its discontents.
 Good ol’ jargon.
 We love to hate it, but sometimes we can’t write without it.
 Lynne Carstarphen, Senior Writer at Square, offers a glimpse into crafting clear, transparent financial copy and how to discern if and when jargon is appropriate.

 6. “Learn more” is not enough.
 Are your CTAs serving a specific purpose, or are they acting more like fillers?
 Alice Chen makes the case for why descriptive CTAs are more accessible, SEO-friendly, and contribute to an overall better UX.
 Read this post on our blog.